Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Further programming languages and syntax interpreters can be developed and integrated via a dedicated plug-in interface and configuration if form of Dpdl language plug-ins.

-This enables basically every sort of programming language or natural language syntax interpreter to be embedded and executed directly within Dpdl code.
+This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.

 This features is very useful for rapid development and rapid prototyping and is also a key feature for generative code.

-code (interpreted) --> minimal subset of C90 with standard C libs included
+C (interpreted) --> minimal subset of C90 with standard C libs included and avaiable in the Dpdl runtime

-code (compiled ) --> ISO C99 standard, compiled in memory and dynamically executed at runtime (see ‘dpdl:compile’)
+C (compiled) code --> ANSI C & ISO C99 standard, compiled in memory and dynamically executed at runtime (see ‘dpdl:compile’)

 Python